 Mile-by-Mile Guide to the PA Grand Canyon Biking, Hiking, Skiing and Horseback Riding Trail...

-62 miles of Pure Enjoyment! ...Families, Friends and Couples will all enjoy The Pine Creek Rail Trail, one of Pennsylvania’s most scenic treasures.
+65 miles of Pure Enjoyment! ...Families, Friends and Couples will all enjoy The Pine Creek Rail Trail, one of Pennsylvania’s most scenic treasures.
 The gradual grade is barely detectable and makes for an enjoyable bike ride, walk, or ski, and in portions, horseback ride.
 From its southern terminus in Jersey Shore Pennsylvania, the Pine Creek Rail Trail travels through Lycoming County north into Tioga County.

-From the editor: I have covered the mile-by-mile tour of the Pine Creek Rail Trail and I sincerely hope that this article helps you on your way to a great adventure.
+I have covered the mile-by-mile tour of the Pine Creek Rail Trail and I sincerely hope that this article helps you on your way to a great adventure.
 I have enjoyed rides departing from each of the access areas along Pine Creek and I recommend them all!

 ...A scenic wonderland filled with cliff walls and water falls, and a gorgeous waterway with a terrific trailside terrace that travels through miles and miles of majestic natural beauty; trees and mountains, deer and bear and fresh air, otters and eagles, and an ancient canyon trail that awaits your arrival...the Pine Creek Rail Trail.

-From north to south, the Pine Creek Rail Trail extends from the Wellsboro Pa area to the Jersey Shore Pa area.
-To locate the northern head of the trail, travel north from Wellsboro on rt.287 to Wellsboro Junction.
-There you will see the Tioga Central Railroad and Pag Omar farm market.
-Turn left onto Marsh Creek road then a quick left and go past the farm market to a parking area at the head of the trail.
+To locate Butler Road Access, travel north from Wellsboro on rt.287 to Wellsboro Junction.
+There you will see the Pag Omar farm market.
+Turn left onto Marsh Creek road then a quick left and go past the farm market to the Rail Trail parking area.

 Darling Run has a parking area, comfort facilities and posted information.

-There are no intersecting roads from Darling Run to Blackwell.
-This 16 mile section is the most secluded and pristine, this is the national natural landmark known as the Pine Creek gorge or the Pennsylvania Grand Canyon.
-The PA canyon offers vista views from Leonard Harrison State Park on the east rim (via rt.
-660) and Colton Point State Park on the west rim (via rt.6/Forest road).
 These overlooks are visible from the Pine Creek Rail Trail at the slightly northern half of the canyon trail tour.
 Here you will pass the Turkey path, a hiking trail that winds its way to the top of the canyon, to the Leonard Harrison State park lookout area.
 There is a snack bar, information and bathrooms.
 Some facilities may only be available seasonally.

-Past the canyon overlooks, farther south on the Pine Creek Rail Trail you will arrive at Tiadaghton.
-This is 7.7miles from Darling Run.
-This is a very pleasant place to stop and have a picnic snack, and a look at the beauty.
 (I should add here that yes, there is a road into Tiadaghton, BUT it is BIG time hairy, YES, it is steeeeeeeep.
-And 4 wheel drive and really good brakes and tires and health insurance are highly recommended and travel at your own risk, etc. Guided tours may be available) There is a picnic area and toilet facilities.
-This is along Pine Creek where critters, including eagles and bears, like to visit.
-Awesome!
+And 4 wheel drive and really good brakes and tires and health insurance are highly recommended and travel at your own risk, etc. Guided tours may be available)

 The bicycle tour continues south 8.3 miles through more amazing wilderness along pine creek at the base of the canyon to Blackwell, accessible from car via routes 287 to 414.
 This is the southern access to the PA canyon.